EXPLAINER: How much will the rain help California’s drought?

 The Associated Press receives support from the Walton Family Foundation for coverage of water and environmental policy.
 The AP is solely responsible for all content.
 For all of AP’s environmental coverage, visit https://apnews.com/hub/climate-and-environment

-Associated Press writers Seth Borenstein in Denver and Kathleen Ronayne in Sacramento contributed.
+Associated Press writers Seth Borenstein in Denver, Kathleen Ronayne in Sacramento and Christopher Weber in Los Angeles contributed.